awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 1. Attach the IAM policy that you created to the IAM role that you created\.

-   The following AWS CLI command attaches the policy created earlier to the role named `rds-s3-import-role` Replace `your-policy-arn` with the policy ARN that you noted in an earlier step\.
+   The following AWS CLI command attaches the policy created in the previous step to the role named `rds-s3-import-role` Replace `your-policy-arn` with the policy ARN that you noted in an earlier step\.
 **Example**

    For Linux, macOS, or Unix: